CalculusCat95/chunkl/README.md

 ## About

-chunkl is a GUI-based software development toolkit created by CalculusCat95 and C0LateralD4mage.
+Chunkl is a GUI-based software development toolkit created by CalculusCat95 and C0LateralD4mage.
 The backend and file operations are implemented in Python and the GUI is written in HTML/CSS/Javascript.
 The GUI is built with the CEFPython3 library.
 This repository does not currently accept external pull requests, however this *may* change in the future (subject to the decision of the developers).
 We chose the name 'chunkl' (it's lowercase on purpose) because we couldn't think of anything better.

 ## Code Formatting